DOING BUSINESS IN SYRIA IN 2022

 - Since the conflict, the economy has shrunk significantly and has devalued the Syrian pound tremendously, with a reduction of value of over 80%;

 - The prices of goods and services have risen day by day.
-The average prices are estimated to have increased by 51% between January 2012 and March 2015, according to the Syrian government.
+The average prices are estimated to have increased by 4.8% between 2015 and 2019.

-- According to the World Bank Group – Doing business 2016 report, Syria ranks at 175-189 in the world to do business, due to the many restrictions emplaced and the current situation at hand;
+- According to the World Bank Group – Doing business 2020 report, Syria ranks at 176 of the 189 in the world to do business, due to the many restrictions placed and the current situation at hand;

 - The official language in Syria is Arabic and hence all official business incorporation documents must be translated into Arabic before they are submitted to the Ministry of Internal Trade and Consumer Protection.
 Communication for non-Arabic speaking nationals will also be a problem;